 The beers at the brewery range from white beers like the Berliner Kindl Weisse and the Berliner Kindl Weisse Raspberry to the Berliner Kindl Bock Dark and the Berliner Kindl Radler.

-The brewery offers several brewery tours for people that want to walk through the brewery and observe its processes up close and personal.
+The Jubilee Pilsner, the brewery’s most famous beer of all time, was a special beer brewed for Berlin’s 750th anniversary.
+The brewery offers several tours for people who want to walk through the brewery and observe its processes up close and personal.

 THOMBANSEN Restaurant | Brauhaus | Brauerei